-Finally we will look at the last five percent of the detail that will separate your work from the next detailers.
-Ensuring that with the use of detailing swabs, tooth picks and little brushes all off the tight area are clean and perfect.
-Making sure all tyres, trims and arches are correctly dressed, also making sure that all badges are straight and lined up and of course the glass is smear free and perfect!
-And of course if you have any further questions to fire away at our detailers you can do so.
+Finally, we will look at the last five percent of the detail that will separate your work from the next detailers.
+Ensuring that with the use of detailing swabs, toothpicks and little brushes all of the tight area are clean and perfect.
+Making sure all tyres, trims and arches are correctly dressed, also making sure that all badges are straight and lined up and of course the glass is smear-free and perfect!
+And of course, if you have any further questions to fire away at our detailers you can do so.

-ADDITIONAL DAY (Optionally available at an additional cost of £395)
+ADDITIONAL WET SANDING DAY (Optionally available at an additional cost of £395)

 Additional Wet Sanding Day £395

-*Please note - Accommodation is not included, however, we can help with local recommendations and booking should your require assistance*
+*Please note - Accommodation is not included, however, we can help with local recommendations and bookings should your require our assistance*